Death of Sean Cunningham

 Flight Lieutenant Sean Cunningham (1976 – 8 November 2011) was a Royal Air Force pilot on the Red Arrows aerobatics display team, who died when his ejection seat initiated whilst the aircraft he was in was stationary on the ground and he was conducting pre-flight checks.
-The incident occurred at the Red Arrows' home base, RAF Scampton in Lincolnshire, England.
-The initiation of the ejection seat was assumed to be by accident.
+The incident occurred at the Red Arrows' former home base, RAF Scampton in Lincolnshire, England.
+The initiation of the ejection seat was assumed to have been accidental.
 The parachute on the seat did not deploy and Cunningham fell, still strapped to the seat, 220 ft to his death 66 m away from the motionless aircraft.
 In January 2018, in the prosecution brought by the Health and Safety Executive, Martin-Baker, the manufacturers of the seat, pleaded guilty to a breach of health and safety law regarding Cunningham's death.
 On 23 February 2018, Martin-Baker were fined £1.1 million.

 Early life

 Cunningham was born in Johannesburg, South Africa, in 1976.
 His family moved to the United Kingdom in 1986 when he was nine years old and settled in the Ernesford Grange area of Coventry.
 Cunningham attended Ernesford Grange School and learnt to fly, gaining his pilot's licence at the age of 17.
 Despite a promising career in football, after university Cunningham joined the Royal Air Force in 2000; it had been his boyhood dream to fly with the Red Arrows, the RAF's aerobatic display team.
 He had flown with No. 617 Squadron and No. 100 Squadron of the Royal Air Force before being selected to join the Red Arrows as 'RED 5' in May 2011.